iamontheinet/StreamSets/Transformer_Custom_Scala_Project/README.md

 output = spark.createDataFrame(spark.sparkContext.parallelize(Seq((hello,helloDash))))
 ```

-IMP: Note that in this example code, we're ignoring input data and creating a new output dataframe with values returned by calling object methods found in our imported jar.
+**IMP**: In this example code, we're ignoring input data and creating a new output dataframe with values returned by calling object methods found in our imported jar.

 ![externallib](images/img12.png)

-7. Click on **Preview** and you should see the following output.
+**Step 8.** Click on **Preview** and you should see the following output.

 ![externallib](images/img13.png)